algolia/instantsearch/.github/ISSUE_TEMPLATE.md

   This form is to report issues or new features.
-  As for general questions like "How to do routing using react-instantsearch", please search or post a question to our discourse forum: https://discourse.algolia.com/ (preferred).
+  As for general questions like "How to do routing using react-instantsearch", please search or post a question to our discourse forum: https://discourse.algolia.com/.

   In any case,
     - make sure you are using the latest version of the library;
     - do at least one search in current issues or questions, your question might already be answered;
+    - do include details, screenshots when it's a visual issue, console errors otherwise;
   ***************************
 -->